pablodenadai/angular2-seed-project/README.md

 $ gulp build serve
 ```

+Note: the `serve` task won't automaticaly launch the browser for you.
+To view the app please open a new tab and go to `http://localhost:8080/`.

 ## Usage
 ### Tasks
 - `$ gulp clean`: Remove generated folders - `build`, `docs` and `coverage`.